CodeWithNachi/docker-with-nachi/Concepts/Lesson-02.md

 docker rm -f mynginx
 ```

-# Summary
+## Summary
-From the experiments conducted till now we can infer the following
+From the experiments conducted till now we can understand the following
  * Container is something like a Virtual machine.
  * Each container has a file system, and can run processes in it.
- * Unline a VM, a container does not have it's own scheduler.
-It shares the scheduler with the host machine.
+ * Unline a VM, a container does not have it's own kernel (scheduler).
+It shares the kernel with the host machine.
  * Containers are leaner than virtual machines
    * Containers has lesser number of files in the file system compared to VMs
    * Containers has lesser number of processes running in it compared to VMs
    * Containers has lesser softwares installed in it compared to VMs
- * Generally the practice is to create a container that can do one job, and only softwares needed to do that job is installed.
+ * Generally the practice is to create an image that can do one job, and only softwares needed to do that job is installed.

 # Test your self
  * Run a container from nginx image